Deep Sea Monster Reigo: Plot

 In September 1942, Captain Yamagami (Susumu Kurobe) is ordered to rendezvous the Yamato with the Combined Fleet that is gathering at the Truk Islands (aka Chuuk Islands) in Micronesia, a key strategic point in the South Pacific.
-With beautiful clear blue skies above and surrounded by coral reefs below, this South Seas paradise became a strong base for the Combined Fleet and the front lines of the naval war; a place where many fierce battles were fought.
+With clear blue skies above and surrounded by coral reefs below, the South Seas became a strong base for the Combined Fleet and the front lines of the naval war; a place where many battles were fought.
 Decades later, the sea bed surrounding the Truk Islands is still littered with the remains of more than 60 warships and airplanes.

 Among Yamagami’s crew is the cantankerous Divisional Officer Noboru Osako (Yukijiro Hotaru) and the young Ensign Takeshi Kaido (Taiyo Sugiura).
 Unsure of what the future may bring, Kaido went off to war without declaring his intentions for his childhood sweetheart, Chie Kojima (Mai Nanami).
 He always carries her photo in his coat pocket, while Chie longs for his return to their seaside hometown.

 When the Yamato arrives at Truk, the married Osako decides to ease his worries over leaving behind a pregnant wife by sneaking an island woman named Momoka (Yumika Hayashi) aboard ship for some private recreation.
 But to Osako’s annoyance, Momoka brings along her elderly grandfather (Mickey Curtis) who insists on telling him a local tale about monsters that has been passed down for generations.
 The disbelieving naval officer is told that the surrounding waters are home to man-sized, carnivorous Bonefishes…and, as dangerous as the fish are, they are nothing more than an "opening act" for an even greater menace; the legendary Hell King of the Seas called Reigo.